 For all corporate servicing experience requirements identified below, the applicant must identify the officers or employees that possess the requisite experience levels.
-For each such officer or employee, the applicant must demonstrate that the corresponding officer or employee has been employed by the applicant for at least two years from the date of the application, or if not, that the individual(s) performing the same functions prior to the current officer(s) or employee(s) possessed a similar level of experience.
+For each such officer or employee, the applicant must demonstrate that the corresponding officer or employee has been employed by the applicant for at least two years from the date of the application, or if not, that the individual(s) performing the same functions prior to the current officer(s) or employee(s) possessed a similar level of experience and is still employed by the applicant.

 - (a) Single-Family Applicants: An applicant must demonstrate that it has managed directly, or through a subservicer, a mortgage servicing portfolio for a period of not less than two years as of the date of application.
 Single-Family applicants must demonstrate corporate servicing experience that includes performing the following activities for a minimum of two years as of the date of application:

 - (i) Performing Loans

-- a.
-Investor reporting and accounting (using custodial accounts)
+- (a) Investor reporting and accounting (using custodial accounts)

-- b.
-Investor remittance
+- (b) Investor remittance

-- c.
-Payment processing
+- (c) Payment processing

-- d.
-Escrow administration
+- (d) Escrow administration

-- e.
-Special loans, such as ARMs, buyup/buydown, balloons and SCRA
+- (e) Special loans, such as ARMs, buyup/buydown, balloons and SCRA

-- f.
-Custodial account reconciliations
+- (f) Custodial account reconciliations

 - (ii) Non-performing loans

-- a.
-Bankruptcy
+- (a) Bankruptcy

-- b.
-Foreclosure
+- (b) Foreclosure

-- c.
-Collections
+- (c) Collections

-- d.
-REO disposition
+- (d) REO disposition

-- e.
-Loss mitigation
+- (e) Loss mitigation

-- f.
-Default reporting
+- (f) Default reporting

-- g.
-Claims processing (FHA/VA/RD/PIH)
+- (g) Claims processing (FHA/VA/RD/PIH)